A Self-Healing Magnetic-Array-Type Current Sensor with Data-Driven Identification of Abnormal Magnetic Measurement Units: Introduction

-This paper innovatively explores a self-healing approach, based on a data-driven approach rooted in cyber-physics correlation, to achieve online identification of abnormal MMUs in a magnetic-array-type current sensor.
-The measurement stability of the magnetic-array-type current sensor can be preserved by eliminating the identified abnormal units exceeding their normal measurement errors.
+Based on the above analysis, this paper explores a self-healing approach, based on a data-driven approach rooted in cyber-physics correlation, to achieve online identification of abnormal MMUs in a magnetic-array-type current sensor.
+By eliminating the identified abnormal units exceeding their normal measurement errors, the measurement stability of the magnetic-array-type current sensor can be preserved.
 The proposed idea in this paper is hopeful to be applied to enhance the measurement stability and reliability of the distribution sensors for non-contact measurement of electrical parameters (e.g., current and voltage), thus facilitating the enhancement of the perception ability of the smart grid.

 The remainder of this paper is organized as follows.
-Section II introduces the abnormal MMU identification method.
-Section III presents the experimental study aimed at demonstrating the validation of the proposed data-driven approach rooted in cyber-physics correlation.
-Finally, the conclusion is given.
+Section \ref{sec:02} introduces the abnormal MMU identification method.
+Section \ref{sec:03} presents the experimental study aimed at demonstrating the validation of the proposed data-driven approach rooted in cyber-physics correlation.
+Finally, the conclusion is given in section \ref{sec:04}.